Meredith to buy U.S. publisher Time in Koch-backed deal

 The magazine industry has been consolidating for several years.
 Men’s Health magazine publisher Rodale said it would sell itself to larger rival Hearst last month.
 Wenner Media, the owner of Rolling Stone, said in September it was exploring a sale of the music magazine.

-BDT & Company and Moelis & Company are serving as financial advisors to Meredith, and Cooley LLP is serving as legal counsel.
+BDT & Company and Moelis & Company are serving as financial advisers to Meredith, and Cooley LLP is serving as legal counsel.
 Morgan Stanley & Co.
-LLC and BofA Merrill Lynch are serving as financial advisors to Time Inc and Debevoise & Plimpton LLP is serving as legal advisor.
+LLC and BofA Merrill Lynch are serving as financial advisers to Time Inc and Debevoise & Plimpton LLP is serving as legal advisor.

 Reporting by Liana B. Baker and Greg Roumeliotis in New York; Editing by Lisa Von Ahn and Will Dunham